UNC Statistical Consulting Center

 The Department of Statistics and Operations Research offers free statistical consulting services, in the context of a course on statistical consulting, STOR 765 (formerly Stat 190).
 This graduate level course aims to both serve the university community, and to instruct students in the art of consulting.

-Course particulars - In the academic year 2009/10, the instructor for the consulting course will be Professor J.S.
+Course particulars – The instructor for the consulting course is Professor J.S.
 Marron.
-The course will meet on Thursday afternoon, 3:30-5:00 in Hanes 107 for the entire school year.
 Credits are 1.5 course hours per semester for two semesters.

 For students – Students typically work on two projects per year, either alone, or as part of multidisciplinary teams when appropriate.
 Students are expected to attend client presentations, to contribute to projects, to document their results and findings, and to give occasional project status updates to the entire class.

 For prospective clients – We welcome inquiries from potential users on or off campus, though preference is given to those on campus.
 Professors, research staff, and postdocs are welcome to contact us directly; graduate students working on PhD projects are also welcome, but should first obtain the approval of their advisers.

 Our normal method of operation is to invite, after a preliminary interview, our “client” to give a presentation at one of our Thursday afternoon sessions.
 This can be very informal, and we encourage open discussion among the class, but it should give the background of the research problem in enough detail for us to discuss where the quantitative problems arise.
 Sometimes the consultation can be concluded in a single session, but more often than not, consultation includes further work done by one of the students.
 This is then carried out under Professor Marron’s supervision, possibly in collaboration with one or more colleagues.
 A written report is an expected outcome of the consultation.